Aquafina-water-bottle/jp-mining-note/docs/docs/modding.md

 ## Example (Add external links)

+!!! warning
+    The following will be deprecated starting from Version 0.10.3.0.
+    Version 0.10.3.0 will allow the user to customize external links in the compile options (`config.py`).

 Let's say we want to rewrite the `Extra Info` section to have external links that search for the tested word.